intelligentiaomni/grove-project/README.md

 Logbook.md

-> Reflection: One thing realized while building this **a clean correspondence layer, i.e. Sprint Logger for transmission (README, Logbook, GitHub Pages) is itself a prototype**.
+> Reflection: One thing realized while building this, **a clean correspondence layer, i.e. Sprint Logger for transmission (README, Logbook, GitHub Pages) is itself a prototype**.
 It helps automate, sieve through data, test how ideas resonate, frame experiments, and attract collaborators as well as investors, also applicable outside the lab.

 - **2025-09-26**: Defined core use case, refined prototypeable shape, outlined repo + comms strategy.
 - Next update: Add first visual asset + interactive element.